weijiexi/weijiexi/README.md

 ### Hi there 😄

-I am Weijie Xi(she/her), a UI/UX designer and developer.
+I am Weijie Xi, a UI/UX designer and developer.

 After spending over a decade overseas in graphic design and painting, I am transitioning from handmade mediums to digital design.
 My long-term goal has been to become a UI/UX designer and digital artist.
 I decided to go back to school to explore digital media design and art since my newly granted green card.